The Surprising Effects of Parents' Sleep Deprivation

 Emotional contagion research suggests that emotions like enthusiasm and joy, as well as sadness, fear, and anger, can be passed from person to person, including from parent to child, within seconds (Hatfield cited in Colino, 2016; Goleman, 1991, Hatfield et al., 2014; Waters, West, and Mendes, 2014).
 When parents are joyful, kids often model off their joyful facial expressions, verbal expressions, markers, habits, responses, and behaviors.
 However, when parents are sad, angry, anxious, or just plain “flat,” kids pick up on and mimic those markers instead.
 This becomes particularly important during a child’s second year, when children gain the developmental ability to mimic adults using cues across a variety of contexts (Jones, 2009).

 Remembering that getting enough sleep has the potential to help us spread joy may prevent us from watching that one extra not-great rerun on TV, scrolling aimlessly on social media, or reorganizing our medicine cabinet until way past our bedtime.
-But what if you have a child who just won't sleep?
-Here are a few good resources:

 Due to work schedules, a child's reflux or health problems, or other factors, there may be no way to prevent lack of sleep.
 Parents can remember to give themselves extra compassion when they don't feel like their chipper selves.

 Anderson, C. and Platten, C.R.
 Sleep deprivation lowers inhibition and enhances impulsivity to negative stimuli.
 Behav Brain Res.
 2011; 217: 463–466

 Colino, Stacey.
 2016.
 “Are You Catching Other People’s Emotions?”
 U. S. News and World Report.
 Posted January 20. health.usnews.com/health-news/health-wellness/articles/2016-01-20/are-you-catching-other-peoples-emotions